d-kleine/AWS_ML-Engineer/README.md

 ### Project 1 (Introduction to Machine Learning)
 * In this project we predict Bike Sharing Demand using AutoGluon for model selection and hyperparameters optimization.

---- project interrupted due to too many technical issues ---
+--- Nanodegree program interrupted due to too many technical issues ---